Venture Creation: The 4th Leg of the Corporate Strategy Stool

 Build: Developing custom offerings in-house

-The problem is this approach is historically slow and often very resource-intensive.
+The problem, though, is that this approach is historically slow and often very resource- and labor-intensive.

-Also, building can be costly, and doesn't always lead to the desired ROI.
+Also, building internally can be costly, and it doesn't always lead to the desired return on investment.

 What's more, Gartner research found 89% of corporate boards cited digital transformation as "an implicit part of growth strategy."
 Yet four in five board members surveyed said their companies have "not made progress toward or achieved their digital business transformation goals."